jyg/PdVst/readme.md

 # Creating VST Plugins from Pd Patches

-1) Create a new .pdv setup file (see the .pdv Setup File section).
+* Create a new .pdv setup file (see the .pdv Setup File section).
 The file must be named the same as the plugin (e.g. for a plugin named Pd_Gain you would create a file named Pd_Gain.pdv).
-Place this file and all dependant files (.pd files, external Pd library .dll files, etc.) as specified above (§3 paragraph).
+Place this file and all dependant files (.pd files, external Pd library .dll files, etc.) as specified above (§ "Installation").

-2) Make a copy of the pdvst-template32.dll / pdvst-template64.dll file and
+* Make a copy of the pdvst-template32.dll / pdvst-template64.dll file and
    rename the same as the plugin and .pdv file (e.g. for a plugin named Pd_Gain you would copy pdvst-template32.dll to a new file named Pd_Gain.dll).
    Move your new plugin .dll file to the vst plugins folder of the application.